Ngāti Tūwharetoa: Early history

 Ngāti Tūwharetoa are descendants of the eponymous male warrior Tūwharetoa i te Aupōuri.
-He was born at Te Pare-o-te rawahirua at Otamarakau ca. 1300.

 The main tribal areas of his people are based from Te Awa o te Atua in Matatā to Tongariro.
 He gains his mana principally from the powerful tohunga and navigator Ngātoro-i-rangi who piloted the great waka Te Arawa from Hawaiki to Aotearoa and also the great navigator Toroa of the Mātaatua waka.
 Ngātoro-i-rangi was tricked onto the Te Arawa waka by the chief Tama-te-kapua as it was considered good luck to have him aboard.
 He was originally destined to travel aboard the Tainui waka.
 This greatly angered Ngātoro-i-rangi and his disdain and animosity of the Te Arawa chief led to his leaving the group soon after arrival.

 In Aotearoa they made landfall at Te Awa o Te Atua, and Ngātoro-i-rangi departed heading inland to Te Takanga i o Apa (Kawerau area), thence to Ruawahia there he encountered the monstrous Tama o Hoi and eventually reaching Taupō district where he climbed Mount Tauhara.
 From Tauhara, Ngātoro-i-rangi made his way to Tongariro with the intention of standing on its summit and thus claiming the district as his own.
 While climbing the mountain a powerful southerly wind whipped his face, icy gales chiselled the warmth from his body while the frozen volcano cut painfully into his feet eventually bringing him to his knees with cold.
 As Ngātoro-i-rangi lay dying he called to his sisters Kuiwai and Haungaroa in Hawaiki, to send fire to warm him, "Kuiwai e!
 Haungaroa e!
 Ka riro au i te tonga!
 Tukuna mai he ahi!"
 (Oh Kuiwai!
 Oh Haungaroa!
 I am seized by the cold south wind!
 Send fire to me!)